Kashu7100/Kashu7100.github.io/_pages/about.md

 - My research interests focus on deep learning, robotics, and computational neuroscience.
 In particular, I am interested in the human intelligence and locomotion, and replicating the intelligent behavior in machines.

-- Outside of research, I also have experience working on both software and hardware for robotics and deep learning related projects.
+- Outside of research, I also have experiences working on both software and hardware for robotics and deep learning related projects.

 Recent News
 ======